serenading/aggregationScreening/ReadMe.txt

 compareGenoPhenoDM: compares distance matrices  based on genotype (SNPs) and phenotype (Tierpsy features) across strains.
 Useful option: makeMappingFile: outputs a .tsv file in the correct format for cegwas2-nf mapping

 Feature calculation scripts and functions:

 calculateBlobSpeed: Function calculates blobSpeed (smoothed over 1 second unless otherwise specified) and d_blobSpeed (over dT window of 1/3 second unless otherwise specified, calculated from smoothed speeds).
 calculateClusterPerduranceAndSizeDist: Script extracts cluster perdurance and cluster size distribution statistics and optionally generates diagnostic plots for the divergent panel.
-calculateDivStatsAndBlobFeatures: Script extracts Tierpsy blob features from 40 worm tracking data to generate a feature table for joining onto the master feature table.
+calculateBlobFeatures: Script extracts Tierpsy blob features from 40 worm tracking data to generate a feature table for joining onto the master feature table.
+calculateDivStat: Script extracts div statistics from tracking data to generate a feature table for joining onto the master feature table.
+Script is based on calculateBlobFeatures.m.

 expandBlobFeature: Function expands base blob feature based on stats, worm type, and movie phase.
 expandBlobFeature2: Function expands base blob feature based on stats, worm type, and food region.
+expandDivFeature: Function expands base div feature based on stats, worm type, food region, and movie phase.

 Feature plotting scripts:
 plotFeatsFromTable: reads in featureTable and optionally plots boxplots for all strains (40 and 5 worms) and/or expanded feature values across worm categories and movie phases (40 worm only).